-Comparison of our volumetric findings with those of previous studies are difficult due to the variability in measurement technique and time of scan.
-However, lesion volumes appeared to be within normal ranges described by previous literature.^{21-23} It has been previously shown that the number of RF lesions made correlates positively with lesion volume.30 Our results indicate that this may be more specifically related to a greater volume of cytotoxic oedema development following multiple lesion creation.
-While participants with 2 compared to 1 lesion tended to have a larger cytotoxic oedema volume, we found no association between lesion number and volume of the necrotic core or perilesional oedema.
+Comparison of our volumetric findings with those of previous studies is difficult due to the variability in measurement technique and time of scan.
+However, lesion volumes appeared to be within normal ranges described by previous literature.
+The has been previously shown that the number of RF lesions made correlates positively with lesion volume.
+Our results indicate that this may be more specifically related to a greater volume of cytotoxic oedema development following multiple lesion creation.
+While participants with two compared to one lesion tended to have a larger cytotoxic oedema volume, we found no association between lesion number and volume of the necrotic core or perilesional oedema.